IIIF-Commons/biiif/README.md

 This example only has a single root collection, but BIIIF will happily build collections to any nested depth.

-BIIIF will accept a manifest folder too, generating a single manifest `index.json`.
+biiif will accept a manifest folder too, generating a single manifest `index.json`.

 ```
 lord-of-the-rings                  // collection